miruna-lupas/funkycitizen24/README.md

 - 👋 Hi, I’m @funkycitizen24
 - 👀 I’m interested in civic engagement, travelling
-- 🌱 I’m currently studying Computer Science at UBB
+- 🌱 studies: Computer Science at Babes-Bolyai University Cluj-Napoca
 - 💞️ I’m looking to collaborate on projects and initiatives with civic impact
 - 📫 How to reach me mirunalupas21@gmail.com / miruna.lupas@stud.ubbcluj.ro